cluster-bucket/javascript-design-patterns/README.md

 JavaScript Design Patterns
 ================================================================================

-Ports of Gang of Four design patterns in modern JavaScript.
+Ports of Gang of Four design patterns in modern JavaScript, which have been ported from [CoffeeScript Design Patterns](https://github.com/dustinboston/coffeescript-design-patterns) with [Decaffeinate](https://decaffeinate-project.org/repl/), [CoffeeScript](http://coffeescript.org/), and [repl.it](https://repl.it/).

 :warning: *Important:* Still in development, YMMV